 - Fill out the application on the Qantas Frequent Flyer website

 - Accept the terms and conditions of the program

-Answer: Yes, you can sign up for a free Qantas Frequent Flyer membership and save $99.50 by using one of the links above!
+Yes, you can sign up for a free Qantas Frequent Flyer membership and save $99.50 by using one of the links in our guide.

 Do you have a travel-related question?

 - Search the Point Hacks website using the Looking For Something? box (located to the right-hand side of any post) to see if we have already answered your question in a post.